cisagov/LME/docs/markdown/chapter3/chapter3.md

   - wlbclient.crt
   - winlogbeat.yml

-These are certificates, keys, and configuration files required for the Event Collector to securely transfer event logs to the Linux ELK server.
+These are certificates, keys and configuration files required for the Event Collector to securely transfer event logs to the Linux ELK server.

 **Download winlogbeat:**